salrashid123/istio_helloworld/README.md

 export TOKEN_BOB_NO_GROUPS=<tokenvaluebob2>
 ```

+>> **WARNING**  the sample code to generate the jwt at the client side uses a service account JWT where the client itself is minting the JWT specifications (meaning it can setup any claimsets it wants, any `sub` field.).
+In reality, you wouild want to use some other mechanism to acquire a token (Auth0, Firebase Custom Claims, etc).

 Now inject the token into the `Authorization: Bearer` header and try to access the protected service:

 ```bash